5907 E. Valley Forge Dr., Orange, CA 92869

 Historically, rangers welcomed visitors by maintaining a consistent positive presence.
 They interacted with the public by offering engaging activities.
 They patrolled backcountry trails that were only accessible by foot, bicycle or horseback.
 They were able to raise the level of awareness and stewardship in our public lands, including national forests, national parks, state parks, county parks and city parks.

-Our TRIP ambassadors are welcoming visitors to some of the most popular trails in Southern California, including Black Star Canyon, Icehouse Canyon, Walnut Creek and Dana Point.
-Dressed in our distinctive sun hats, NFY t-shirts, wood cookie name badges and binoculars, we are a vital part of the trail user community.
+Our Trail Ranger Interpretive Program (T.R.I.P.) ambassadors are welcoming visitors to some of the most popular trails in Southern California, including Black Star Canyon, Icehouse Canyon, Walnut Creek and Dana Point.
+Easily recognized by our distinctive NFY uniforms, we stand ready to assist you with your trail experience!

 Our team members are trained to: